 The Customer acknowledges, agrees and confirms that:-

-7.1 unless agreed to in writing and signed by a director of Playbet, all individual and or multiple (all to come betting transactions relative to one betting transaction) betting transactions of whatsoever nature will be limited to a maximum payout (liability) of R5 000 000 (Five Million Rand) (tax to be thereafter deducted); and
+7.1 unless agreed to in writing and signed by a director of Playbet, all individual and or multiple (all to come betting transactions relative to one betting transaction) betting transactions of whatsoever nature will be limited to a maximum payout (liability) of R10 000 000 (Ten Million Rand) for Gauteng Province and R5 000 000 (Five Million Rand) for North West and Mpumalanga Provinces (tax to be thereafter deducted); and

 7.2 all successful open betting transactions shall be limited to the lesser of R500 000.00 or the Net Pool of betting transactions transacted with the South African Totalisator relative to a specific sporting event and the particular bet types available; and

 7.3 limits will apply to each Customer’s betting transaction per bet type and per event i.e. should a Customer have two winning Pick Six tickets amounting to more than R500 000.00 the maximum payout of R500 000.00 will apply or in the event that there are no successful dividend or should the dividend be less than the Net Pool then the maximum payout of a Customer’s betting transaction shall be R500 000.00; and